The AIDA-TNG project. Abundance, radial distribution, and clustering properties of halos in alternative dark matter models: Results

 In Fig. \ref{fig_profile_parameters} we also see the variation of the gNFW density profile parameters in the different dark matter scenarios.
 Although the general mass and redshift tendencies are kept, there is no clear dependence of $f_c$ on cosmology.
-Instead, WDM models prefer a higher $\gamma$, which means that the subhalos radial distribution is more concentrated and steeper around the center \citep{Lovell14, Bose17, Despali20}.
-Indeed, the free-streaming of dark matter particles determines an overall delay in the structure formation process.
+Instead, WDM models prefer a higher $\gamma$, which means that the subhalos radial distribution is more concentrated and steeper around the center, as also found in the analysis of the Aquarius-WDM runs \citep{Lovell14}, the \textsc{coco} simulations \citep{Bose17} and zoom-in simulations of early type galaxies from the \textsc{eagle} box \citep{Despali20}.
+Indeed, the free-streaming of dark matter particles determines an overall delay in the structure formation process, especially for less massive systems \citep{Lovell24}.
 Therefore, WDM subhalos of a given mass generally form later than their CDM counterparts, when the average density of the Universe is smaller, allowing more concentrated structures to grow.
-Conversely, in SIDM scenarios, $\gamma$ is generally lower, which means that the innermost density profile is shallower and less concentrated, as a consequence of the core thermalization due to particle interaction.
+Conversely, in SIDM scenarios, $\gamma$ is generally lower, which means that the innermost satellite density profile is shallower and less concentrated.
+This result has been already found in simulations by \citet{Fischer22, Fischer24}, as a reduction in the number of subhalos becoming progressively stronger at smaller distances to the host, and can be interpreted as a consequence of core thermalization due to particle interaction.
+This is in fact expected to produce a flatter underlying dark matter distribution and make satellites more sensitive to tidal disruption.
 For this reason, the relative number of subhalos is distributed toward the external radial shells of the \textsc{FoF} group.
-At $z=0$, for $M_{200c}>10^{12.5}$ M$_\odot \,h^{-1}$, the radial distribution of the SIDM1 subhalos becomes flatter than that of the vSIDM.
+At $z=0$, for $M_{200c}>10^{12.5}$ M$_\odot \,h^{-1}$, the radial distribution of the SIDM1 subhalos becomes shallower than that of the vSIDM.
 This once again highlights the tendency of SIDM1 to form cores even in the most massive systems, while vSIDM interactions are only significant for low-mass bound structures.
 The behavior of WDM and SIDM cosmologies, quantitatively appreciable already in Fig. \ref{fig_stacked_density}, is also reflected in their clustering properties, as explained in Sect. \ref{sec_measure_twop}.